ubc-library-rc/rdm/content/05-3_Admin_Access.md

 <p style="margin-top:15px"></p>

-Here you can refine who has access to your Dataverse collection, and what actions they can perform.
+Here you can refine who has access to your Borealis collection and what actions they can perform.

 The Permissions page has the following tabs: